-In organic chemistry, the Cieplak effect refers to a proposal (from Andrzej Stanislaw Cieplak in 1980) to try to explain why nucleophiles (organic chemicals that, in reactions, donate an electron pair to form a chemical bond) preferentially add to one face of a carbonyl group over another.
+In organic chemistry, the Cieplak effect refers to a proposal (from Andrzej Stanislaw Cieplak in 1980) to try to explain why nucleophiles (organic chemicals that donate an electron pair to form a chemical bond) preferentially add to one face of a carbonyl group over another.
 These types of reactions have been called 'Stereo-selective', and are regularly observed.

 Technical details, see Wikipedia

 A significant proportion of theorists dispute Cieplak's theory, and various other alternatives have been proposed.
 Also see Wikipedia

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !